Vanished/VPNBOX/README.md

 Subnet Mask: 255.255.255.0
 Router gives out DHCP range: 192.168.100-200
 If your network range is different, that's fine, use your network range instead of mine.

+Find a free IP address (check your router), and assign a static IP to the Pi

 I'm going to give my Raspberry Pi a static IP address of `192.168.1.2` by configuring `/etc/network/interfaces` like so: